 Our whole school curriculum enables all children regardless of background, ability or additional needs to flourish.
 Based upon the National Curriculum we have created a progression map, which sets out the objectives taught in each year group identifying clear skills, knowledge and vocabulary.
 This ensures that learning is being built on as the children progress through the school and is carefully sequenced to maximise learning.

-We use our wide range of technology to support us in geography.
-Using our iPads, Chrome books, Now Press Play and Virtual Reality headsets gives our pupils an equal learning opportunity and transports them to a range of places around the world in order to contrast and compare localities.
+We use a wide range of technology to support us within our Geography sessions.
+Using iPads, Chrome books, Now Press Play and Virtual Reality headsets gives our pupils an equal learning opportunity and transports them to a range of places around the world to contrast and compare localities.
 Throughout South Camberley, children are given opportunities to explore their school grounds, local area and wider community where they will learn how to create and follow a variety of route maps and learn how their local area has developed geographically over time.
-Pupils at South Camberley learn about their responsibility as a global citizen by understanding more about carbon footprints, the journey their food takes and the dangers facing our future world, including global warming and deforestation.
-They have the opportunity to participate in a variety of enriching activities including trips to the Blackwater Valley and visits to allotments.
-We have access to educational visitors to the school – these include mountaineers and beekeepers.
+Other exciting learning opportunities include a visit to Kew Gardens which supports the Year 5 topic of Rainforests and Year 1’s trip to Portsmouth to support their knowledge of maps and human and physical features.

 By the time pupils leave South Camberley Primary and Nursery School, they:

 Have a secure knowledge of where places are and what they are like

 Have an excellent understanding of the ways in which places are interdependent and interconnected and how much human and physical environments are interrelated